JessFatta/weather-gram/README.md

 ## 🌦 Weather Gram ⛈

 Welcome to Weather Gram!
 This user friendly application allows you to check the weather based on location input and get the 3 day forecast for your area.
+Additionally, you can save your favorited locations.

 ## Stretch Tech
 Our team decided to take on the challenge of learning, implementing, and testing this applicaition using TypeScript.
-We did not use Hooks, although a future refactor would likely include these.

 ## Contributors
 - [Emily Corcoran](https://github.com/Emily-Cathleen)